Jutho/TensorKit.jl/docs/src/man/intro.md

 block diagonal because of [Schur's lemma](https://en.wikipedia.org/wiki/Schur%27s_lemma), but only after we couple the individual irreps in the spaces ``W_i`` to a joint irrep, which is then again split into the individual irreps of the spaces ``V_i``.
-The basis change from the tensor product of irreps in the (co)domain to the joint irrep isimplemented by a sequence of Clebsch-Gordan coefficients, also known as a fusion (or splitting) tree.
+The basis change from the tensor product of irreps in the (co)domain to the joint irrep is implemented by a sequence of Clebsch–Gordan coefficients, also known as a fusion (or splitting) tree.
 We implement the necessary machinery to manipulate these fusion trees under index permutations and repartitions for arbitrary groups ``\mathsf{G}``.
-In particular, this fits with the formalism of monoidal categories, and more specifically fusion categoreis, discussed below and only requires the *topological* data of the group, i.e. the fusion rules of the irreps, their quantum dimensions and the F-symbol (6j-symbol or more precisely Racah's W-symbol in the case of ``\mathsf{SU}_2``).
-In particular, we do not need the Clebsch-Gordan coefficients.
+In particular, this fits with the formalism of monoidal categories, and more specifically fusion categories, discussed below and only requires the *topological* data of the group, i.e. the fusion rules of the irreps, their quantum dimensions and the F-symbol (6j-symbol or more precisely Racah's W-symbol in the case of ``\mathsf{SU}_2``).
+In particular, we do not need the Clebsch–Gordan coefficients.

 Further details are provided in [Sectors, representation spaces and fusion trees](@ref).